-An architecture-centric method for analyzing the costs, benefits, and schedule implications of architectural decisions; explicitly associates costs, benefits, and uncertainty with architectural decisions as a means of optimizing the choice of such decisions.
+A method for analyzing the costs, benefits, and schedule implications of decisions about software architecture; explicitly associates costs, benefits, and uncertainty with architectural decisions as a means of optimizing the choice of such decisions.

 A term people sometimes use to mean detailed architectural design – that is, architectural design of fine-grained elements, or fine-grained architectural design decisions such as the precise interface of an element – and sometimes use to mean non-architectural design.

 An architecture in which architecture variation points are exercised at runtime

 The architectural building block (component, connector, or module) that is native to a style.

 A means for describing business structures and processes that connect business structures.

 An abstraction in which common code providing generic functionality can be selectively overridden or specialized by user code providing specific functionality.